+Basic Information

+Population: About 1,187,000 (Jun 30, 2022)

+Area: 906.69kḿ

+Hiroshima City Website (English) www.city.hiroshima.lg.jp/site/en glish

+Shaping a Sustainable Urban World

+Hiroshima City

-Population: 1,199,000 (May 1, 2019) Area: 906.68km Hiroshima City Website (English) www.city.hiroshima.lg.jp/site/en glish Shaping a Sustainable Urban World Hiroshima City Overview of Hiroshima City Hiroshima City, located in the western part of Hiroshima Prefecture, is surrounded by lush green mountains and hills with the Chugoku Mountains in the background, and the scenic Seto Inland Sea to the south.
+Overview of Hiroshima City

+Hiroshima City, located in the western part of Hiroshima Prefecture, is surrounded by lush green mountains and hills with the Chugoku Mountains in the background, and the scenic Seto Inland Sea to the south.
 The city is blessed with rich nature and a mild climate, with six rivers flowing through the city center, the Ota River as their source, forming a unique landscape known as the 'City of Water.'

 Hiroshima City has the largest population in the Chugoku and Shikoku regions, and is home to a large concentration of national government agencies and corporate branches, making it a regional hub that leads the region in administrative, industrial, and economic development.

+Environmental Initiatives

-Environmental Initiatives The City of Hiroshima has been working to reduce and recycle waste with the aim of creating a 'Zero Emission City Hiroshima' where waste is reduced to as close to zero as possible and the impact on the environment is extremely small.
-As a result, the city has made great progress in waste reduction and recycling, including becoming the city with the lowest amount of waste per person per day among ordinance-designated cities.
-In addition, Hiroshima City has participated in the "Compact of Mayors"() jointly established by ICLEI and other organizations, and will contribute to the conservation of the global environment by disseminating its efforts in the field of global warming countermeasures and cooperating with cities around the world.
-In 2016, the "Compact of Mayors" and the "Covenant of Mayors" for Climate and Energy were merged and became the "Global Covenant of Mayors for Climate and Energy (GCoM)".
+The City of Hiroshima has been working to reduce and recycle waste with the aim of creating a 'Zero Emission City Hiroshima', where waste is reduced to as close to zero as possible and the impact on the environment is extremely small.
+As a result, the city has made great progress in waste reduction and recycling, including maintaining a low-level amount of waste generated per person per day among ordinance-designated cities.

+In addition, in terms of global warming countermeasures, in December 2020, the city announced its aim to achieve virtually zero GHG emissions by 2050 and is working to promote energy-saving measures and promoting the implementation of renewable energy.

+Furthermore, in July 2022, the City of Hiroshima declared a 'Hiroshima Climate Emergency', sharing a sense of crisis with citizens, businesses, and all other actors, and in cooperation with the 28 cities and towns in the Hiroshima Major Metropolitan Area and ICLEI, the city will make every effort to take the necessary global warming measures to pass on the rich nature of this region to the next generation.